rudraptpsingh/producthunt-backend/ANALYTICS_SETUP.md

 1. Go to [Google Analytics](https://analytics.google.com/)
 2. Click **Admin** (gear icon in bottom left)
 3. Under **Property**, click **Create Property**
-4. Enter your property name: "ProductHunter"
+4. Enter your property name: "HuntProductHunt"
 5. Select your timezone and currency
 6. Click **Next** → Choose your industry and business size → Click **Create**
 7. Accept the Terms of Service